shekoufehrahimi/module-content/software-engineering/week-03/seminar/Seminar3-Update.md

-# Software Development 2 Seminar 03 -- Team Session
+# Software Engineering Seminar 03 -- Team Session

-Use your seminar time to work with your team and prepare for the Sprint 1 hand-in (which will be reviewed next week).
+Use your seminar time to work with your team and prepare for the Sprint 1 hand-in.

 The brief for Sprint 1 is: